Please enable JavaScript to ensure auto alt text generation works properly

 Workplace flexibility is a significant factor in appealing to a diverse workforce.
 By detailing flexible work options and outlining available accommodations for individuals with varying needs, you signal your commitment to inclusivity and accessibility.

-Such transparency positions your organization as one that values diverse contributions and supports work-life balance, making it attractive to a broad spectrum of applicants.
+Such transparency positions your organization as one that values diverse contributions and supports work-life balance, making it attractive to a broad spectrum of candidates.

 5. Avoid age and experience bias